Babcock/Webb - Things to Do

 A birding hot spot in southwest Florida, this WMA is home to numerous resident as well as migratory birds.
-Red-cockaded woodpeckers, northern bobwhite, eastern cottontail rabbits, gray squirrels, raccoons, white-tailed deer and feral hogs are common inhabitants of the flatwoods.
+Red-cockaded woodpeckers, northern bobwhite, eastern cottontail rabbits, gray squirrels, raccoons, white-tailed deer and wild hogs are common inhabitants of the flatwoods.
 This area is part of the Great Florida Birding and Wildlife Trail.
 Visit the Wildlife page for more information about the area's wildlife.

 Hiking and Biking

 Experience Babcock/Webb at your own pace along thirty-seven miles of mostly unpaved roads.
 Two hiking trails, Flag Pond Loop (1.13 miles) and Cowhunter Trail (1.41 miles), pass ponds and marshes where alligators and wading birds are common.
 Note that roads and trails may be soggy during rainy seasons.